getcarina/getcarina.com/_posts/2015-11-20-fallout-4-service-discovery-and-relay.md

 authorIsRacker: true
 ---

-This week's post is fairly off topic, only slightly dealing with some old school service discovery on a new game that was released.
-We'll touch on investigating ports and protocols from an unknown server, using UDP broadcast to find services, running TCP and UDP relays, and digging into some binary streams.
+This week's post is fairly off-topic, dealing only slightly dealing with some old school service discovery on a new game that was released.
+I'll touch on investigating ports and protocols from an unknown server, using UDP broadcast to find services, running TCP and UDP relays, and digging into some binary streams.

-Like many people this past week, I purchased a game I've been waiting a long time for.
-Fallout 4.
+Like many people this past week, I purchased a game I've been waiting a long time for Fallout 4.
 Like its predecessors, Fallout 4 has you leaving a Fallout shelter called a vault with only your vault suit and a device on your arm called a pip boy.

 ![put a pip in your step]({% asset_path 2015-11-20-fallout-4/pipboy-arm.jpg %})

-This time around the developers, Bethesda, gave us a wonderful companion app that gives you remote access to your pip boy.

-You can navigate the map, view your inventory, change weapons, fast travel.
+This time the developers, Bethesda, gave us a wonderful companion app that gives you remote access to your pip boy.
+You can navigate the map, view your inventory, change weapons, and fast travel.
 It's slick!

 After discovering my running PS4, I immediately thought:

 > "Hey, how are they discovering the game on my network?"